UKHO/docs/docs/quality-assurance/test-tooling.md

 The 3 recommended tools for Browser Automation (UI, e2e and Integration) at the UKHO are:

 ### Cypress
 Cypress is a front end testing tool built for testing web apps.
+Cypress runs within browsers installed on the machine, it does not intall the browsers / versions for you.
 Cypress test code is executed directly within the browser as JavaScript, meaning there are no language or driver bindings and the tests can execute much faster and with more reliability.
 It also has full dom and network traffic recording to aid debugging within the Cypress Test Runner.

 Cypress, however, does have its limitations.
 It has fundamently been created to test your application and your application only, and works best if the Application-Under-Test is a Single Page Application or a Multi Page Application in the same domain that does not utilise pop-ups or new tabs / windows.

 Some authentication scenarios can be worked out, primarly SSO and NTLM Windows Auth, but not MSAL Azure B2C Auth.

 ### Playwright
 Playwright enables fast, reliable and capable automation across all modern browsers.
 It is a Node.js library to automate Chromium, Firefox and WebKit with a single API.
+On install Playwright downloads a version of Chromium/Chrome and uses the Chrome DevTools Protocol to orchestrate the browser instance.
+For Firefox and WebKit engines, Playwright dowbloads the actual browser but extends their debugging protocol capabilities to provide a unified API and features.
+There is no modification of the actual browsers, so that it is expected to work exactly the same in the testing and the real user's browser.
+Go [here](https://github.com/microsoft/playwright/blob/master/docs/installation.md) more information on the browser binaries.

 One of the big disadvantages over Cypress is that it does not have a Test Runner therefore screenshots, videos, dom and network traffic are not recorded out the box, so debugging tests is not as intuitive.